Parvathy-S-Kumar/Moodle_Quiz_PDF_Annotator/installation.md

 	* parser.php
 	* test.php
 	* alphapdf.php

-- Files added as a part of the last year's project that we modified are
 	* myindex.html
 	* mypdfannotate.js
 	* annotator.php
 	* upload.php

-- Files added/modified last year
 	* mypdfannotate.css
 	* myscript.js
 	* mystyles.css
 	* comment.php
+	* renderer.phps
-	* renderer.php
+	* fpdf-fpdi folder

+- Files added as a part of the last year's project that we modified are

+- Files added/modified last year

 - An additional folder for fpdf-fpdi is also to be added inside the moodle quiz module